trailofbits/cargo-unmaintained/README.md

   -h, --help            Print help
   -V, --version         Print version

-The `GITHUB_TOKEN` environment variable can be set to the path of a file containing a personal access token, which will be used to authenticate to GitHub.
+The `GITHUB_TOKEN_PATH` environment variable can be set to the path of a file containing a personal access token, which will be used to authenticate to GitHub.

 Unless --no-exit-code is passed, the exit status is 0 if no unmaintained dependencies were found and